bookwyrm-social/documentation/content/reference/cli.md

 Equivalent to `docker-compose build`.

-### migrate
+### migrate [appname migration number]

 Runs Django's `migrate` command inside your Docker container.
-You always need to run this after `makemigrations`, but it also run automatically if using `./bw-dev [dev] up`.
+Optionally, you can specify a specific migration to run, e.g. `./bw-dev makemigrations bookwyrm 0108`.
+You always need to run this after `makemigrations`, but it also runs automatically wxhen using `./bw-dev [dev] up`.

 ### runweb _args_